-The broadcast quality of this fiber cable is high enough to meet the 4K ultra-high-definition broadcasting standard that IMS Productions is currently field testing with Time Warner Cable Sports.
+The broadcast quality of it is high enough to meet the 4K ultra-high-definition broadcasting standard that IMS Productions is currently field testing with Time Warner Cable Sports.

-"Our installations range from extremely hot to extremely cold temperatures," Nijak explained.
-"For example, this year we covered the Alberta Alpine Ski event in Calgary, Canada.
-At that venue, we trenched down into the snow with a chain saw to bury the cable so that groomers could pack snow over the top to help protect the cable.
-In total, we laid about 50,000' of OCC fiber running all the way up the side of the mountain."
+"Our installations range from extremely hot to extremely cold temperatures," Nijak explains.
+"For example, last year we covered the Alberta Alpine Ski event in Calgary.
+At that venue we trenched down into the snow with a chain saw to bury the cable so that groomers could pack snow over the top to help protect the cable.
+In total, we laid about 50,000 ft. of OCC fiber running all the way up the side of the mountain."